 Embezzlers will never fit this stereotype; many of them remind me of Sunday school teachers (which, in fact, some of them are).
 The explanation for why embezzlers do not fit the preconception is simple – you would never hire someone who looks your image of a criminal.
 So as an employer, you have already eliminated certain people because they haven’t passed your personal “smell test”, whereas everyone you hire has.

 Criminologist Donald Cressey probably had the greatest influence on the development of our current understanding of economic crime.
 In his landmark 1973 book Other People’s Money, he proposed a framework called the Fraud Triangle.
 Cressey theorized that there were three necessary preconditions for fraud — Pressure, Opportunity and Rationalization, and his work was seminal in understanding why do people steal.

 Pressure can be either financial or emotional.
 When discussing why do people steal we sometimes label embezzlers with these characteristics as “Needy” and “Greedy” respectively.

 Needy embezzlers steal to address a financial need; some event has created a financial imbalance where more money is being spent by their household than what is being earned, and this deficiency has threatened their ability to keep themselves afloat.
 They steal to fund necessities like rent and mortgage payments.
 There are many possible triggering events.
 Some common ones are divorce, a spouse losing his or her job or an addiction of some kind.

-There are also those who derive emotional pleasure from the act of successfully taking a risk; they are somewhat analogous to the “celebrity shoplifters” we occasionally hear about.
+There are also those who derive emotional pleasure from the act of successfully taking a risk; they are somewhat analogous to the “celebrity shoplifters” we occasionally hear about in the media.
 A spectacular example of this is one embezzler who we investigated who had been stealing from her doctor for several years when she won a $3 million lottery prize.
-If most dental staff staff members had that kind of lotto winning, they would probably quit their job, and on the way out the door would tell the doctor what they really thought of him or her.
+If most dental staff members had that kind of lotto winning, they would probably quit their job, and on the way out the door, would tell the doctor what they really thought of him or her.

 This embezzler did not quit her job; she kept working.
 She also continued stealing and here is the interesting part.
 After her big win the amount she was stealing monthly increased.
 Since she clearly did not need the money that she was stealing, at that point her stealing was to address an emotional deficit and not a financial one.